bendudson/two-phase-flow/README.md

-Incompressible three phase flow in 2D
+Incompressible two/three phase flow in 2D
 ====================================

-A simple model for three fluids (e.g. liquid, gas, solid) in 2D, with different densities and viscosities.
+A simple model for two or three fluids (e.g. liquid, gas, solid) in 2D, with different densities and viscosities.
 Includes models for buoyancy and surface tension.